Draft Downtown Concept Plan Available for Review

 Thank You For Helping Us Imagine Downtown SLO!

-Our first public workshop was held on February 20th for the Downtown Concept Plan and Mission Plaza Master Plan Projects.
+Our first public workshop was held on February 20, 2016 for the Downtown Concept Plan and Mission Plaza Concept Plan Projects.
 Thanks to all for making it such a huge success!

 Our second workshop on the Downtown Concept Plan was held on Saturday, February 27, from 2 pm - 5 pm at the SLO County Library.
 It was an interactive small-group format to refine input from the open house, provide feedback and start prioritizing project ideas.